JakubJanowski/PostgreSqlInAString/README.md

 - `/* PostgreSqlInAString-enable */`
 - `/* PostgreSqlInAString-disable */`

 The rule parts can be mixed, e.g. `strpsql-enable` will work too.

-A region rule will override highlighting of every string literal after it until the next rule or end of file.

 XML documentation comments (starting with `///` or `/**`) are ignored.

 ## Project configuration

-To have the highlighting enabled by default for an entire project, add the following section in the `.csproj` file (or merge it with existing `ProjectExtensions` section).
+To have the highlighting enabled by default for an entire project, add the following section in the `.csproj` file (or merge it with existing `ProjectExtensions` element).
 ```
 <ProjectExtensions>
   <PostgreSqlInAString>